LIBERATING FOOTBALL TRAVEL

 The pitch where the game took place lay pretty much where the new Gayfield Park stands today, its East Terrace lashed by the North Sea not six yards away.
 No other stadium in Britain is closer to the sea – in fact, now that Rijeka are rebuilding the Kantrida on the Adriatic, this currently goes for Europe as well.

-The club’s nicknames relate to Arbroath’s culinary tradition – the Smokies, after the salted haddock distributed and devoured around Britain – and its location.
-The Red Lichties doesn’t refer to the club’s maroon colours but the harbour lights that once guided scores of vessels safely home with their catch every day.
+The club’s nicknames relate to Arbroath’s culinary tradition – the Smokies, after the salted haddock distributed and devoured around Britain – and its location. the Red Lichties doesn’t refer to the club’s maroon colours but the harbour lights that once guided scores of vessels safely home with their catch every day.

 The maroon shirts are a nod to the local sandstone of deep red, while the badge on them depicts medieval Arbroath Abbey, where Scotland was first declared an independent nation in 1320.
 The ruins, up on the high ground in the centre of town, have become a place of pilgrimage for Scots the world over.
 Its round window, its outline still intact, Arbroath’s very own Big O, contained the original beacon that aided ailing mariners.